As Long as You Love Me (Backstreet Boys song)

 "As Long as You Love Me" is a song by American boy band Backstreet Boys, from the group's eponymous debut studio album in the United States, Backstreet Boys (1997), and their second studio album worldwide, Backstreet's Back (1997).
 The song was written by Max Martin, who produced it with Kristian Lundin, and lyrically describes the reciprocity of a relationship.
-"As Long as You Love Me" was released by Jive Records as the second single from both albums in the United Kingdom on September 29, 1997, and in the United States on October 7, 1997.
-It received positive reviews from music critics, who praised the production.
+It was released to radio by Jive Records as the second single from both albums in the United Kingdom on September 29, 1997, and in the United States on October 7, 1997.

-"As Long as You Love Me" topped the charts in Lithuania, New Zealand, the Philippines, and Romania and peaked at number two in Australia and Austria, number three in Canada and the United Kingdom, number four in Switzerland and Sweden, and number five in the Netherlands and Norway.
+"As Long as You Love Me" received positive reviews from music critics, who praised the production.
+It topped the charts in Lithuania, New Zealand, the Philippines, and Romania and peaked at number two in Australia and Austria, number three in Canada and the United Kingdom, number four in Switzerland and Sweden, and number five in the Netherlands and Norway.
 The accompanying music video was directed by Nigel Dick and depicts the Backstreet Boys performing an audition for six women.